clean-code-craft-tcq-1/test-for-analytics-Harshitha0306/README.md

 5. Access of Date and Time Stamp information to record trends.
 6. Tools/ Libraries for the PDF generation.
 7. Access to the server to store the PDF reports generated weekly.
-8. Access to the Email receipents or any notification medium.
+8. Access to the notification medium.(Email receipents or Controller or Console)

 (add more if needed)